Income Tax Guide 2025 - Income Tax Basic Concepts

 Tax Evasion is covered under Chapter XXII of the Income Tax Act, 1961 and is considered a criminal offence.
 While filing the return of tax it is important to abide by the intent as well as the letter of the law.
 There are several acts that are specifically mentioned in the Income tax Act that are considered offences and carry severe fines, penalties as well as prosecution.

-These offences may arise on failure to fulfill basic requirements – such as not filing return of income in a timely and honest manner, failure to pay taxes on time, failure to pay tax deducted at source or tax collected at source on time, and such.
-Or maybe willful – such as a willful attempt to evade tax, failure to comply with notices, failure to produce books of accounts, false statements in return, falsification of books, abetment in filing wrongful return etc.
+These offences may arise on failure to fulfil basic requirements – such as not filing return of income in a timely and honest manner, failure to pay taxes on time, failure to pay tax deducted at source or tax collected at source on time, and such, or maybe wilful – such as a wilful attempt to evade tax, failure to comply with notices, failure to produce books of accounts, false statements in return, falsification of books, abetment in filing wrongful return etc.

-What is important to know is that all such acts carry a heavy fine and penalty with the possibility of prosecution.
+What is important to know is that all such provisions carry a heavy fine and penalty with the possibility of prosecution.

 Income Tax Penalty

-Penalties are payable under the Indian Income Tax Act, 1961 in certain cases.
-There is Penalty for late filing of income tax return³, penalty for late filing of TDS return, penalty for non-filing of return of income and also penalties payable for:
+enalties are payable under the Indian Income Tax Act, 1961 in certain cases.
+There is Penalty for late filing of income tax return, penalty for late filing of TDS return, penalty for non-filing of return of income and also penalties payable for:

 Fire Away Queries